 Speed and simplicity should be key to wireframing.
 In the end your team might throw out your wireframes so in most cases they may not need to be highly polished or pixel perfect.

 Soliciting feedback early in your wireframing process can be one of the best ways of generating great results.
-If you’re working in office with a team pinning wireframes on a common wall or in your office can be a strong signal to the rest of the team that feedback is welcome and encouraged.
+If you're working in office with a team pinning wireframes on a common wall or in your office can be a strong signal to the rest of the team that feedback is welcome and encouraged.
 You would be surprised at what kind of constructive conversations are generated from just having something for people to look at.
-If you’re team is remote posting wireframes for the team to review can be a paint point in the process.
+If your team is remote posting wireframes for the team to review can be a paint point in the process.
 Thankfully more companies and ideas are spinning up to meet this need.
-At Tenable we’ve experimented with Mural and are constantly looking at other options.
+At Tenable we've experimented with Mural and are constantly looking at other options.

-Writing this has been a good exercise for me to think through some thoughts I’ve had about wireframes for years but never attempted to document.
+Writing this has been a good exercise for me to think through some thoughts I've had about wireframes for years but never attempted to document.
 Hopefully some of these thoughts can provide some value to your process.
-If you have any specific questions, the door is always open.